-Structure-based models (i.e. SBMs, or SMOG models) define a particular known conformation as a potential energy minimum.
+Structure-based models (i.e. SBMs, or SMOG models) define a particular known conformation (or a subset of interactions defined by the structure) as a potential energy minimum.
 With this being the only requirement, there is an endless number of ways in which one may construct a structure-based model.
-For example, one may build protein-specific and RNA-specific variants, the resolution of the model can be varied, multiple minima may be included, and the degree to which non-native interactions are stabilizing can be adjusted.
-The utility of these models is equally broad, where they may be applied for understanding dynamics, or for structural modeling objectives, as discussed elsewhere [1].
+For example, one may build protein-specific and RNA-specific variants, the resolution of the model can be varied[1, 2], multiple minima may be included[3, 4], the degree to which non-native interactions are stabilizing can be adjusted, and electrostatics (explicit, or implicit ions) can be included[5].
+The utility of these models is equally broad, where they may be applied for understanding dynamics, or for structural modeling objectives, as discussed elsewhere[6].
 With such flexibility, this general class of models can be tailored to ask specific questions about biomolecular processes.
 In the present document, we describe a set of computational tools that allows one to use previously-developed structure-based models, as well as design and implement new variations that are suited for your specific needs.

 In the simplest form, a structure-based model defines a single configuration as the global potential energy minimum, where all intra- and inter-molecular interactions are assigned minima that correspond to that structure.
 This fully native-centric variant of the model is colloquially referred to as a "vanilla" structure-based model.
-In terms of the energy landscapes of biomolecules, these vanilla models represent an energetically unfrustrated landscape [2, 3].
+In terms of the energy landscapes of biomolecules, these vanilla models represent an energetically unfrustrated landscape [7, 8].
 Since biomolecular landscapes possess some degree of energetic roughness, it is often desirable to extend structure-based models to include both native and non-native interactions.
 As such, in the SMOG 2 software package, we provide two energetically unfrustrated models by default, upon which additional interactions may be added by the user.
-Specifically, this distribution provides the coarse-grained C{α} structure-based model for proteins, as developed by Clementi et al. [4] and the all-atom structure-based model, as developed by Whitford et al. [5].
+Specifically, this distribution provides the coarse-grained C{α} structure-based model for proteins, as developed by Clementi et al. [1] and the all-atom structure-based model, as developed by Whitford et al. [2].
 While the C{α} model is only defined for proteins, the all-atom model supports proteins, RNA, DNA and some ligands.
+Non-default force field parameters may be downloaded from the smog-server force field repository.
 Since there has been a number of extensions in the all-atom model over the last several years, a complete description of the energetic parameters is given in Appendix A.